liip/LiipImagineBundle/Resources/doc/commands.rst

     http://localhost/media/cache/thumb1/path1
     http://localhost/media/cache/thumb2/path1

-If you omit ``--filters`` parameter then to resolve given paths will be used all configured and available filters in application:
+If you omit ``--filters``, the image will be warmed up for all available filters:

 .. code-block:: bash